CISS Does Not Provide Advice Or Treatment

-Therapy should be wholistic, considering the whole body, mind, emotions and spirit.
+CISS believes that all therapy should be wholistic, considering the body, mind, emotions and spirit.

-We advocate an alternative approach based on self help, scientifically proven evidence based methods that do no harm so cancer sufferers can take control of their health.
-We provide information to our CISS members personally, by phone, via our website or our online e-library so that they can make informed choices based on the above principles.
+CISS advocates an alternative approach based on self-help, scientifically proven evidence-based methods that do no harm, so individuals diagnosed with cancer can take control of their health.
+We provide information to CISS members personally, by phone, via our website or our online e-library, enabling them to make informed choices based on the above principles from the available options.

-For example we help members identify the causes of their cancer and provide them with skills to deal with these causes.
-We can also put them in contact with relevant doctors and other professional practitioners who can help them with their chosen cancer survival program.
+For example we help members identify possible causes of their cancer and provide them with skills to deal with these.
+We can also put members in contact with relevant doctors and other allied health professionals who can help with their chosen cancer survival program.

-Many of our members then take advantage of the 5 or 10-day cancer courses run by the Gawler Foundation at Yarra Valley in Victoria developed by Ian Gawler, which are based on 7 elements that deal with potential causes:
+Many CISS members take advantage of the 5 or 10-day cancer courses run by the Gawler Foundation at Yarra Valley in Victoria developed by Ian Gawler, which are based on 7 elements that deal with potential causes:

-Others have attended the Quest for Life Foundation’s 5-day retreat courses at Bundanoon in the NSW Southern Highlands developed by Petrea King. …click here for Quest For Life
+Others have attended the Quest for Life Foundation’s 5-day retreat courses at Bundanoon in the NSW Southern Highlands developed by Petrea King www.questforlife.com.au

-Both Ian Gawler and Petrea King recovered from late stage cancer diagnosed more than 30 years ago.
-Ian had osteosarcoma diagnosed in 1975 and had a leg amputated.
+Ian Gawler and Petrea King recovered from late stage cancer diagnosed more than 30 years ago.
+Ian had Osteosarcoma diagnosed in 1975 and had a leg amputated.
 Later that year the cancer returned and he was not expected to live for another year.
-Petrea was diagnosed with acute myeloid leukemia in 1983 and was also not expected to live.
+Petrea was diagnosed with Acute Myeloid Leukemia in 1983 and was also not expected to live.
 Both are alive and well.

 The articles below explore some of the evidence supporting the alternative approach and questioning the benefits of some of the widely used conventional treatments:

-Extracts from a presentation by Don Benjamin Convenor/Research Officer Cancer Information & Support Society St Leonards (Sydney) at the Annual Cancer Seminar organised by the Cancer Support Association of WA Inc At Cottesloe, WA Saturday 3 May 2003 (slides available from author on request).
+Extracts from a presentation by Don Benjamin Research Director (and former Convenor) of the Cancer Information & Support Society St Leonards (Sydney) at the Annual Cancer Seminar organised by the Cancer Support Association of WA Inc At Cottesloe, WA Saturday 3 May 2003 (slides available from author on request).